I hate doing chores! How can I get motivated to clean my house? Learn how to enjoy cleaning when you absolutely hate housework.

 Side Note: I still remember those almost idyllic days in Kuala Lumpur, Malaysia.
 I’d sit in front of the telly and laugh my heart out as I ironed my clothes.
 It was very therapeutic for me.
-And I absolutely fell in love with ironing then. – Jade
+And I absolutely fell in love with ironing then. – Vanessa

 There’s something about a deadline that just forces you into action.